JPuenteDuarte/superinvestors-database/README.md

 # superinvestors-database
-Analysis of superinvestors transactions for the last 5 years extracted from Dataroma.com
+Analysis of superinvestors transactions for the last 5 years extracted from Dataroma.com, a platform that tracks the investments of renowned fund managers like Warren Buffett, Bill Ackman, and others.

+Here are some of the uses of this database;
+1. Study superinvestors' portfolio adjustments each quarter to detect trends in their buying and selling choices.
+2. Find out which funds are the most engaged in activities and how they have positioned themselves in various stocks over the years.
+3. Examine how these investors have exchanged stocks of particular companies like NVIDIA and AMD, showcasing the top contenders.
+4. Determine how investors distribute their investments among various industries and sub-categories, enabling you to recognize trends within sectors.

+With this database, you can gain unique insights into how the best investors manage their portfolios and apply that knowledge to your own investment strategy.

 # data visualizations

-These are some examples of uses for the superinvestors database,
+These are some graphical examples of uses for the superinvestors database:

 ## Selected funds, quarterly trading activity